Manual

 variant foo.config [bar.config] [...]

-For each argument, this command creates a variant directory with tup.config symlinked to the specified config file.
+For each argument, this command creates a variant directory with tup.config symlinked (Windows: copied) to the specified config file.
 For example, if a directory contained several variant configurations, one could easily create a variant for each config file:

 $ ls configs/